-On the importance of persistence and reflection – Essential components in fostering creativity and success:
+On the importance of persistence and reflection to creative thinking and successful living:

 One more thing I would like to add to the aspect of practical thinking in creativity — the necessary component of persistence.
 In fact I wish every parent and teacher would have a deep discussion about this topic very early in children’s lives as I think it is one of the paramount components between success at any level.